-If you have a mortgage or loan, some lenders have said they will defer mortgage payments for up to three months.
-But missing or being late with a payment on money you’ve borrowed can have serious implications for your credit rating, it’s vital you check with your lender before you stop any payments as some lenders have agreed that credit ratings will not be affected.
+Missing or being late with a payment on money you’ve borrowed can have serious implications for your credit rating, it’s vital you check with your lender before you stop any payments as some lenders have agreed that credit ratings will not be affected.

 How do ‘payment holidays’ work?

 The mortgage repayment is deferred for a period.
 The monthly payment changes to zero, and interest accrues for the period.

 Where repayments are deferred for a time, the borrower will need to make up these repayments in the future, which could be over the remaining term.